My 5 Tricks for Relieving Abdominal Bloating

 This post is part 3 of The Bloating Series.
 Part 1 is Foods That Make Our Bellies Rounder and Part 2 Hormones and The Gut.

-For more of my writing connecting the fields of exercise science, women’s health and feminism and free workouts, make sure to subscribe to the Movement Kitchen weekly newsletter.
+For more of my writing connecting the fields of exercise science, women’s health and feminism and free workouts, make sure to subscribe to the Movement Kitchen newsletter.